Akasiek/random-saved-album/README.md

 - Open `randomSavedAlbum.py` with Python
 - Authorize this app with your Spotify Account
 - Copy the URL you were redirected to and paste it to app window
-- Wait for the result (it should take a couple of seconds based on your saved albums library size)
+- Wait for the result or choose another album
 - Listen to one of your saved album chosen randomly

 ## License